kristianmandrup/terminal-agent/README.md

 ```

 ## Svelte frontend for SSE

+The following is a simple Svelte frontend example demonstrating how to leverage the HTTP REST API to execute commands and receive terminal output as asynchronous Server Side Events (SSE) via `EventSource`.

 Sets up an EventSource to listen to SSEs as they are streamed to the client.